google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 or an STH with a root hash that does not match the one calculated from a copy of the log, proving violation of the append-only property.

-## Deterministic Signatures    {#deterministic_signatures}

-Logs are required to use deterministic signatures for the following reasons:

-* Using non-deterministic ECDSA with a predictable source of randomness means that each signature can potentially expose the secret material of the signing key.
+## Preventing Tracking Clients    {#prevent_tracking_clients}

-* Clients that gossip STHs or report back SCTs can be tracked or traced if a log was to produce multiple STHs or SCTs with the same timestamp and data but different signatures.
+Clients that gossip STHs or report back SCTs can be tracked or traced if a log produces multiple STHs or SCTs with the same timestamp and data but different signatures.
+Logs SHOULD mitigate this risk by either:

+- Using deterministic signature schemes, or

+- Producing no more than one SCT for each distinct submission and no more than one STH for each distinct tree_size.
+Each of these SCTs and STHs can be stored by the log and served to other clients that submit the same certificate or request the same STH.

 ## Multiple SCTs    {#offering_multiple_scts}